The Church of Sweden and the quest to bounce back better

 When the amplitude of the coronavirus outbreak became obvious, relevant experiences and many of the methods originally developed for Support Migration were quickly shared and copied.
 In only a few days, an entirely new support function – Support Diakoni – was launched.
 It served the entire Church, but this time its mission instead focused on supporting people in the parishes and dioceses to help their communities get through the COVID-19 crisis.

-In this way, hard-won experiences and knowledge from one unexpected jolt to Swedish society – the wave of refugees in 2015 – became a new organizational capability surviving well beyond both the specific situation and the experiences and knowledge of the individuals involved.
+In this way, hard-won experiences and knowledge from one unexpected jolt to Swedish society – the rapidly increased number of refugees in 2015 – became a new organizational capability surviving well beyond both the specific situation and the experiences and knowledge of the individuals involved.
 These individuals might at some point leave the organization, or move on to new tasks.
 However, properly codified and stored this new capability or competence becomes an asset for the organization to tap into and make use of again.
 In this way, it also becomes part of the organizational slack.

 Organizational slack is the excess capacity maintained by an organization.
 The concept is discussed in more detail later, but slack is traditionally understood to appear in three main forms ranging from available slack – which is the most easily accessible form – via recoverable slack over to the most difficult category to engage, potential slack, involving new assets or resources outside of the organization.